arkime/arkimeweb/_wiki/wise.md

  {"asset": "blah2", "theip": "10.0.0.2", "extra": "foo"}]
 ```

-**Note:** you use shortcut to match between fields in the JSON dictionary and the properties in ElasticSearch.
+**Note:** you use shortcut to match between fields in the JSON dictionary and the properties in OpenSearch/Elasticsearch.

 #### Subnets Example